 We use a diverse and broad range of raw materials in the manufacturing of our products.
 We purchase all of our raw materials and select items, such as packaging, from external suppliers.
 In addition, we purchase some supplies from single sources for reasons of proprietary know-how, quality assurance, sole source availability, or due to regulatory qualification requirements and disruption of these sources could have, at a minimum, a temporary adverse effect on shipments and the financial results of the Company.
 We work closely with our suppliers to ensure continuity of supply while maintaining high quality and reliability.
 To date, we have not experienced any significant difficulty locating and obtaining the materials necessary to fulfill our production requirements.
-One supplier accounted for 27% of the Company's total purchases during the year ended December 31, 2016.
 Any prolonged inability to obtain certain materials or components could have an adverse effect on the Company's financial condition or results of operations and could result in damage to its relationships with its customers and, accordingly, adversely affect the Company's business.